Leonard's 34 points rally Spurs past Timberwolves, 122-114 (Jan 17, 2017) | FOX Sports

 TIP-INS

-Timberwolves: LaVine has 29 points, nine rebounds and three assists in two games since returning from a two-game absence caused by a bruised left hip. .
-Minnesota is 4-22 when allowing 100-plus points. .
-The Timberwolves’ last win against San Antonio was April 8, 2014, a 110-91 victory at home. .
-Minnesota’s previous high for a quarter was 39 points in the first against Orlando on Nov.
-9. Its previous high for the second period was 35 in that same game against the Magic. .
-The Timberwolves are 5-15 on the road.
+Timberwolves: LaVine has 29 points, nine rebounds and three assists in his past two games since returning from a two-game absence caused by a bruised left hip. … Minnesota is 4-22 when allowing 100-plus points. … The Timberwolves’ last win against San Antonio was April 8, 2014, a 110-91 victory at home. … Minnesota’s previous high for a quarter was 39 points in the first against Orlando on Nov.
+9. Its previous high for the second period was 35 in that same game against the Magic. … The Timberwolves are 5-15 on the road.

-Spurs: Leonard has scored in double figures in 73 straight games, the seventh-longest active streak in the NBA behind LeBron James, Kevin Durant, Isaiah Thomas, Russell Westbrook, James Harden and Demarcus Cousins. .
-Parker collected his 6,500th career assist, joining James as the only two active players with 6,500 assists and 18,000 points.
-John Stockton, Isiah Thomas, Gary Payton and Oscar Robertson are the only other players to reach those milestones. .
-San Antonio coach Gregg Popovich was assessed his fourth technical foul of the season with 3:41 left in the first quarter for berating Michael Smith over a non-call.
-After Aldridge appeared to be shoved from behind on an attempted offensive rebound, Popovich walked the sideline screaming and shadowing Smith and had to be restrained near midcourt by Spurs assistant Ettore Messina. .
-The previous high for free throws attempted by an opponent was 38 by Sacramento on Oct.
-27.
+Spurs: Leonard has scored in double figures in 73 straight games, the seventh-longest active streak in the NBA behind LeBron James, Kevin Durant, Isaiah Thomas, Russell Westbrook, James Harden and Demarcus Cousins. … Tony Parker collected his 6,500th career assist, joining James as the only two active players with 6,500 assists and 18,000 points.
+John Stockton, Isiah Thomas, Gary Payton and Oscar Robertson are the only other players to reach those milestones. … Popovich was assessed his fourth technical foul of the season with 3:41 left in the first quarter for berating Michael Smith over a non-call. … The Spurs are 20-1 this season when Patty Mills has at least two 3-pointers.
+Mills was 3 for 5 on 3s in scoring 11 points.

 UP NEXT